oopsmonk/documentation/iot/0.1/esp32/iota-projects/create-a-wallet.md

 ## Hardware

-To complete this guide, you need the following:
+To complete this tutorial, you need the following:

 - [A prepared ESP32 and a Linux PC with the required toolchain](../introduction/get-started.md)